MarynaShavlak/itbanda-module-2--lesson-4/README.md

 │ │ │ ├── ...
 │ │ ├── entry-scripts/ # Main JavaScript files for each entry HTML file
 │ │ │ ├── main-home.js # Main JavaScript for the home page
-│ │ │ ├── main-about.js # Main JavaScript for the about page
+│ │ │ ├── main-about.js # Main JavaScript for the office page
 │ │ │ ├── main-services.js # Main JavaScript for the services page
 │ │ │ ├── ...
 │ ├── styles/ # SCSS/SASS files